itsmesonia/colt-webdevbootcamp-notes/README.md

 <img src="./assets/Screenshot 2021-01-11 at 17.20.30.png" />

-# HTML: Next Steps & Semantics
+# Section 4: HTML: Next Steps & Semantics

 -<a href="https://html.spec.whatwg.org/">HTML5</a>-new version of the language, larger set of technologies